JacobAMcLain/Math/README.md

 # Math
-Code that I have worked on during my own free time
+Code that can perform many math operations